 Have you learned how to meditate yet?

-Maybe now is the right time.
-Or if you've already learned to meditate but have let your practice slip, it might be time to jump-start it now.
+Would you like more peace, less stress?
+Would you like to be more mindful and engaged in your life?
+Maybe now is the right time to learn how to meditate.
+Or, if you've already learned to meditate but have let your practice slip, it might be time to get it back on track!

 Hi, I'm Sarah McLean, the founder of the McLean Meditation Institute in Sedona, Arizona.
 I've been meditating and teaching meditation for over 20 years.
 I've taught thousands of people--people just like you how to meditate.